-In-residence: 10 days.
-Prerequisites: INCH or FN or CompTIA Network+ certification and NIB (LIF and FIWE recommended).
+In-residence: 40 hours over 5 days.
+Prerequisites: INCH or NET+ or CompTIA Network+ certification and NIB (LXE and FIWE recommended).

 This boot camp-style course prepares students for the CompTIA Security+ certification.
 The course reviews the six domains of the Security+ exam: network security; compliance and operational security; threats and vulnerabilities; application, data and host security; access control and identity management; and cryptography.

-In-residence: 5 days.
+In-residence: 40 hours over 5 days.
 Prerequisites: None (CompTIA Network+ certification and at least two years of experience in cyber defense roles recommended).

 MA Malware Analysis